 Why?
 Because we all know that when it comes to difficulties at work, the #1 problem is not process, but people.
 And people can be crazy.
 Even you, if you’re not careful – especially when things go haywire.

-That’s why Emotional Intelligence (EQ) is so important.
+That’s why Emotional Intelligence (EQ) is so important especially for managers.
 Psychology Today defines EQ as “the ability to identify and manage your own emotions and the emotions of others” (more on the italicized part later).

 You can’t control what people think, say or do.
 You can’t even control their responses to your best possible intentions.
 The one thing you can control is you.
 That’s where EQ comes in.
 Let’s break down how you can apply EQ to the what, when, who, and how of your project.